KnapsackPro/docs.knapsackpro.com/_posts/2021-04-23-estimate-database-connections-pool-size-for-rails-application.md

   url: postgres://blog_production:PASSWORD@blog-production.abcdefgh.eu-west-1.rds.amazonaws.com/blog_production?sslca=config/rds-combined-ca-bundle.pem&pool=5
 {% endhighlight %}

 Please note that for the production, you should not commit credentials in the `config/database.yml` file.
-Instead, store it in environment variables and then read value during Rails app runtime.
+Instead, store it in environment variables and then read the value at your Rails app's runtime.

 {% highlight yml %}
 production: